-Using a combination of lectures and lab work, the module covers popular machine learning paradigms giving students knowledge of advanced features of various methods at the theoretical and practical levels.
+Using a combination of lectures and lab work, the module covers bio-inspired machine learning paradigms giving students knowledge of advanced features of various methods at the theoretical and practical levels.

 - Discuss fundamental aspects of machine learning methods.

 - Discus fundamental issues relating to the design and implementation of systems that employ machine learning

 - Apply theoretical understanding of machine learning paradigms to solve data modelling, classification and decision making problems, justify the approach adopted and critically evaluate its effectiveness.

 - Recognise social, ethical & professional issues and risk involved in the application and use of machine learning methods.

 - Demonstrate an advanced level of knowledge of machine learning methods and of the processes involved in their deployment.

 - Make a critical analysis of problem requirements relating to the application of machine learning.